Audubon Aquarium of the Americas is seeking applicants for our Husbandry Internship program.

 - Must have the ability to work independently and be self-motivated.

-- Prefer candidates that are pursuing a degree in a Biology related field.
+- Prefer candidates that have completed or are pursuing a degree in chemistry, biology, or related fields in life sciences

 - Must commit to a schedule.